darcato/pysmlib/docs/docs/html/_sources/fsm.rst.txt

         This will return ``True`` if the timer has expired or does not exist.

         :returns: timer expired condition

+    .. method:: tmrExpiring (name)

+        This will return ``True`` if the timer is expiring in the current event (rising condition).
+This means that it will return ``True`` only during a single execution of the current state, when the state execution was triggered by the timer expiring.

+        :returns: timer expiring condition

     .. method:: isIoConnected ()